Le 28 février 2007, par Gerard,

 I know now that no one of them returned alive in England !

-Still today we don’t know their names, excepted recently the name of the officer thanks to the work of Len Owens and the photo of Lt Dill he gave us (see it in Galerie d’images below).
-So we know now that this officer was Lt David Dill
+Still today we don’t know their names, excepted recently (7th june 2010) the name of the officer, formally recognised thanks to the work of Len Owens and the photo of Lt Dill he gave us (see it in Galerie d’images below).
+So we know now that this officer was really Lt David Dill

 Des informations découvertes 65 ans plus tard ont permis d’en savoir un peu plus, et donc d’actualiser le texte original d’Yvonne Malaisé écrit depuis plus de 40 ans (voir les 2 premières pages de la Galerie d’images).
 Rien de bien significatif toutefois